Detailed Itinerary Included

 Day 6 of your tour will take you across the northern shores of Iceland.
 Before you take off, explore Akureyri.
 The small fishing village is considered the most beautiful town in Iceland.
 Located at the foothills of Eyjafjordur Fjord, the town is the second largest in the country.
 It’s the center of commerce and services in the North of Iceland and has a lot of activities to offer.
 In winter you can zoom down the slope in the skiing resort and visit a museum and botanical garden all year long.

 Not too far from Akureyri, you’ll find Dalvik, another harbor town loved by locals and tourists alike.
-It has around 1,400 inhabitants and is a commercial port in the region used for importing and fishing.
-From here you can take a ferry to Grimsey Island, straddling the Arctic Circle.
-Also, you can book our Whale Watching Tour in Dalvik if you want to enhance your experience in North Iceland.
+From Dalvik, you can also take a ferry to Grimsey Island, straddling the Arctic Circle.

 On your way to Kolugljúfur Canyon, stop at the seashore to marvel at Hvitserkur Sea Stack.
 The sea stack is a peculiar-looking rock that rises from the water for 49 ft (15 m) east of the Vatnsnes Peninsula.
 Legend has it that an ogre named Hvitserkur couldn’t stand the sound of the local church bells and set out to break them.
 Unfortunately, he was caught in the sunlight and turned into stone.
 Some say the rock looks like a rhino, while others see a dragon.